 Why is it important to understand childhood conditioning when you’re trying to make positive changes in your life?

 They did the very best they could.
-But most of us were raised by people who had little awareness or guidance around their own limiting beliefs or true nature.
+But most of us were raised by people who had little awareness or guidance around their own painful beliefs or true nature.
 They only passed down what they knew.

-Each time you felt unsafe, unseen, or unloved in childhood it created an emotional wound.
-If there were other times where you felt safe, loved, and seen, it helped to balance things out.
+Each time you felt unsafe, unseen, unloved, or powerless in childhood, it had the potential to create an emotional wound.
+If there were other times where you felt safe, loved, seen, and empowered, it helped to balance things out.